top of page

 • Limited damages awarded for personal injury

 For Chapter 7 Bankruptcy, New York state will allow you to select between the state exemption list or federal exemption list.
 However, you cannot pick and choose exemptions from each list; you must select the system that works better in your favor overall.
 Typically, homeowners will fare better under New York’s exemptions since the New York homestead exemption is notably higher than the federal exemption.
 However, if there is little or no equity in your home, or you do not own real property, the federal wild card exemption provides you with a better opportunity to protect other assets.
 It is crucial that you choose the exception law that favors your case so you don’t end up losing valuable assets.
-In order to determine which exception will work better for you, consult with the Chapter 7 Bankruptcy lawyers at Macco & Corey P.C..
+In order to determine which exception will work better for you, consult with the Chapter 7 Bankruptcy lawyers at Macco Law P.C.

 Who Is Eligible For Chapter 7 Bankruptcy?